sean-njela/django_template/mkdocs_docs/docs/2-project/notes.md

 ## Basic Commands

 !!! tip
-    If running the stack using docker, `<prefix>` the commands with `docker compose -f docker-compose.local.yml run --rm django python`
+    If running the stack using docker, `<prefix>` all ad-hoc commands with `docker compose -f docker-compose.local.yml run --rm django python`

 ### Setting Up Your Users